tw-in-js/twind/docs/handbook/the-shim.md

 <script defer src="https://unpkg.com/twind/shim/shim.umd.js"></script>
 ```

-The `twind/shim` module utilizes the {@link twind/observe} module internally, but it provides its own {@link setup} function for customizing the used {@link tw} instance and setting the target node to be shimmed.
-It also provides a {@link disconnect} function to stop shimming/observing all nodes.
+The `twind/shim` module utilizes the [twind/observe](../api/modules/twind_observe.md) module internally, but it provides its own [setup](../api/modules/twind_shim.md#setup) function for customizing the used tw instance and setting the target node to be shimmed.
+It also provides a [disconnect](../api/modules/twind_shim.md#disconnect) function to stop shimming/observing all nodes.

 ```js
 import { setup, disconnect } from 'twind/shim'